Abhi-0804/RAINFALL-DETECTION/README.md

 Both branches repeat the training process to minimize the loss and ultimately compare the results after predictions.

-Thank You MichaelTobiko for the guidance.
+Thank You Michael Sir for the guidance.